 Debris removal after a storm is an expensive and time-consuming process.
 Fallen trees can delay the re-entry process by blocking access to roads and properties.
 This project would create a permanent ongoing tree removal program.
 It would ensure removal of exotic trees on public rights-of-way.
 The exotics would be replaced by appropriate native trees that will enhance the Town's tree canopy.
-The Town will maintain the new native trees.
 Estimated cost: \$85,000.

 Status: Town's Landscape Maintenance contractor, as part of the annual contract, continues to remove any "Exotic" plant located along the Town owned right-of-way and/or swales.
 This process is accomplished through a "Work Order" basis, issued by the Public Works Department.
-Additionally, the Town has planted to date three thousand six hundred and six (3,606) native trees throughout the Town since incorporation.
+Additionally, the Town has planted to date three thousand six hundred and ninety-seven (3,697) native trees throughout the Town since incorporation.